Nissan's Ghosn arrested again in financial misconduct case

 Nissan declined comment on the criminal proceedings.
 The company is a co-defendant on the under-reporting of compensation charges.

-Several other Nissan officials have been questioned by the prosecutors as part of the investigation.

-Nissan declined comment on that possibility.
-The maker of the March subcompact, Leaf electric car and Infiniti luxury models is holding a shareholders' meeting next week to oust Ghosn from the board.
+The maker of the March subcompact, Leaf electric car and Infiniti luxury models is holding a shareholders' meeting next week to oust Ghosn from its board.

 "Nissan's internal investigation has uncovered substantial evidence of blatantly unethical conduct," said company spokesman Nicholas Maxfield.